 Yet we sense that the world will remain there even as our own consciousness may degrade, go away, or disappear entirely.
 The paradox of this seems to have been first properly appreciated by Descartes, who found he could doubt the very existence of the world.
 He was then stuck with an unanswerable dilemma and a dualistic metaphysics that was, at its best, incoherent.

 Curiously, in among the physics upon which Searle relies for his materialism, there is the anti-Realism of Niels Bohr (1885-1962) himself, in which "unobserved things have no properties whatsoever" and simply do not even yet exist.
 Thus, the modern versions of Samuel Johnson (1709-1784), who pounded the table to refute Bishop Berkeley, are touching an Alice-in-Wonderland mashup of "spooky action at a distance" and nebulous clouds of probabilities that not only offended Einstein's Realism but whose ontology floats off into the vaguest conceptual indeterminacy.
-This suits the nihilism of the moment, but it is a dishonest evasion of the perplexities that arise from Bohr's metaphysics.
+This suits the nihilism of the moment, but it is a dishonest evasion of the perplexities that arise from Bohr's quantum mechanics and its metaphysics, the "Copenhagen Interpretation."

 The disinclination of Anaytic philosophy to address metaphysical issues ends up meaning that the most naive and ill-informed kinds of metaphysics are insensibly assumed.
 John Searle's metaphysics probably does not need to address the bizarre state of physics because he doesn't think he needs to worry about metaphysics at all.
 Democritus remains good enough.
 If Searle is honest about this, it bespeaks a shocking lack of curiosity, if not a failure of conscientious skepticism.